ANIME REVIEW | Life is Beautiful in "Akebi’s Sailor Uniform"

 One of the key themes of Akebi’s Sailor Uniform is the concept of finding one’s self.
 Once Komichi puts on that sailor uniform for the first time, her confidence blossoms in a way that affects every classmate she crosses paths with.
 With middle school being that gateway between childhood and one’s future, it becomes apparent that there’s some worriment regarding how these classmates are trying to present themselves.
 But thanks to Komichi’s can-do attitude, her classmates manage to embrace their youth while paving the way for their future self.

 It’s also clear that these students have their own quirks in life.
-Erika’s nail-clipping when she’s nervous, Ohkuma’s (Konomi Kohara/Brittney Karbowski) need to observe people everyone and everything, and Tanigawa’s troubles with her body image are ones that not only stand out the most, but feel the most relatable for women of these characters’ age.
+Erika’s nail-clipping when she’s nervous, Ohkuma’s (Konomi Kohara/Brittney Karbowski) need to observe everyone and everything, and Tanigawa’s troubles with her body image are ones that not only stand out the most, but feel the most relatable for women of these characters’ ages.
 Fortunately, it’s Komichi that’s the most quirky of everyone, with her owning every energetic and weird thing she does with pride.
 Thanks to her personality, the other students not only find a way to break through their quirks, they also find themselves becoming closer as friends.

 Like more slice-of-life anime where not much goes on, it’s tough to really talk about Akebi’s Sailor Uniform’s narrative.
 To be blunt, there isn’t really a story that happens throughout the show.
 But despite the lack of plot, the underlying theme of growth and overcoming flaws helps make this a worthwhile watch.
 After all, no matter what gender you are, we all experienced very similar feelings as young students in the same way Komichi and her classmates did.
 And it demonstrates finding the good within those flaws with flying colors!